Mattress Support Layers Explained: A DIY Guide

 • To add extra firmness or bounce

-• To create a custom feel (e.g., firm foam under coils)
+• To create a custom feel (e.g., a thin layer of firm foam under coils)

-• To fine-tune height for your cover or bed frame
+• To fine-tune height for your cover, bed frame, or personal preference

-• To distribute load more evenly for heavier sleepers
+• To distribute the load more evenly for heavier sleepers

 Just make sure the firmest, most stable layer goes on the bottom.